xjh22222228/awesome-web-editor/README.md

 - [codesandbox-client](https://github.com/codesandbox/codesandbox-client) ★ 13489 - An online code editor tailored for web application development 🏖️
 - [ace](https://github.com/ajaxorg/ace) ★ 27068 - Ace is a standalone code editor written in JavaScript.
 Our goal is to create a browser based editor that matches and extends the features, usability and performance of existing native editors such as TextMate, Vim or Eclipse.
 It can be easily embedded in any web page or JavaScript application.
 Ace is developed as the primary editor for Cloud9 IDE and the successor of the Mozilla Skywriter (Bespin) Project.
 - [jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) ★ 42399 - Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.
+- [monaco-loader](https://github.com/suren-atoyan/monaco-loader) ★ 42399 - The utility to easy setup monaco-editor into your browser.

 ---